Infalia/wegovnow/scenarios/index.md

 > ## Is it possible to use WeGovNow Trusted Marketplace or any of its features?

-For various reasons, "Trusted Marketplace (TMP)" was replaced by "Offers & Requests" but still, Trusted Marketplace [source code is available in GitHub](https://github.com/Infalia/tmp) for anyone who is willing to use it.
+"Trusted Marketplace" (TMP) was replaced by "Offers & Requests" but still, TMP [source code is available in GitHub](https://github.com/Infalia/tmp) for anyone who is willing to use it.

-It should be noted though that TMP is deprecated now but nevertheless **we are happy to support you in case you wish to reuse it and you are facing any technical issues**.
+It should be noted though that TMP is deprecated now but nevertheless **we are happy to support you in case you wish to reuse it and facing technical issues**.

 You can check its functionalies either by following the detailed installation instuctions in the [README](https://github.com/Infalia/tmp) file and set it up to your own premises, or you can have a look of its features and functionalities in [WeGovNow Prototype 3](https://pt3-tmp.infalia.com/profile/basic-info).
 See some indicative screenshots below.

 #### PUT A SCREENSHOT HERE

-Trusted Marketplace is composed of the following:
+Trusted Marketplace is composed of the following sub-systems:

-1) xxx
-2) XXXX
-3) XXXXX
+1) The "Social Accounts Linker" for collecting personal posts
+2) The "Reputation Mechanism" to analyse the collected data from the Social Accounts Linker and set a user score
+3) The "Enhanced User Profile" to be used for better match-making
+4) The "Accessibility Preferences" (part of the Enhanced User Profile)
+5) The "Offers and Demands" (the ancestor of future Offers & Requests)
+6) The "Personalised Timeline" (which is moved in the WeGovNow Landing Page)